 secret = (*ptr)[10]; // Fault of variant 1

 The risk of variant 1 is the assignment of the address of Arr to a pointer variable that survives the lifetime of Arr.
 The fault is the subsequent use of the dangling reference to the stack, which references memory since altered by other calls and possibly validly owned by other routines.
 As part of a call-back, the fault allows systematic examination of portions of the stack contents without triggering an array-bounds-checking violation.
 Thus, this vulnerability is easily exploitable.
 As a fault, the effects can be most astounding, as memory gets corrupted by completely unrelated code portions.

-(A life-time check as part of pointer assignment can prevent the risk.
-In many cases, such as the situations above, the check is statically decidable by a compiler.
-However, for the general case, a dynamic check is needed to ensure that the copied pointer value lives no longer than the designated object.)
+A life-time check as part of pointer assignment can prevent the risk, and in many cases, such as the situations above, the check is statically decidable by a compiler.
+However, for the general case, a dynamic check is needed to ensure that the copied pointer value lives no longer than the designated object.

 The risk of variant 2 is an idiom “seen in the wild” to return the address of a local variable to avoid an expensive copy of a function result, as long as it is consumed before the next routine call occurs.
 The idiom is based on the ill-founded assumption that the stack will not be affected by anything until this next call is issued.
 The assumption is false, however, if an interrupt occurs and interrupt handling employs a strategy called stack stealing, which is, using the current stack to satisfy its memory requirements.
 Thus, the value of Arr can be overwritten before it can be retrieved after the call on F. As this fault will only occur if the interrupt arrives after the call has returned but before the returned result is consumed, the fault is highly intermittent and next to impossible to re-create during testing.
 Thus, it is unlikely to be exploitable, but also exceedingly hard to find by testing.
 It can begin to occur after a completely unrelated interrupt handler has been coded or altered.
 Only static analysis can relatively easily detect the danger (unless the code combines it with risks of variant 1).
 Some compilers issue warnings for this situation; such warnings need to be heeded, and some forms of static analysis are effective in identifying such problems.